 The recipe starts with making a classic brioche dough.
 First start by adding in your dry ingredients and instant yeast.
 If you’re new to working with yeast, then get my baking with yeast cheatsheet!

 Once your butter is in, the dough needs a nice long nap in a big mixing bowl.
 Like 12 hours long.
 Yup, this dough is going to rise overnight in your fridge.
 The reason for the slow overnight rise?
 Better flavor.
-Because brioche dough is enriched with milk, eggs, sugar, and plenty of butter it doesn’t rise as much as other doughs.
+Because brioche dough is enriched with milk, eggs, sugar, and plenty of butter this slows down the yeast activity so it doesn’t rise as much as other doughs.
 So the slow rise in the fridge = better flavor.
 So let it rest!

 If you really can’t wait, then use warm milk and let the dough rise until it’s double in size (about 60 to 90 minutes).
 Then press the dough into an even layer on a baking sheet, cover with plastic wrap snugly against the surface and refrigerate for 30 minutes (or freeze for 10 to 15 minutes) before proceeding with the rest of the recipe.